 Leaf propagation in Java Fern happens naturally and if you want to achieve thick dense vegetation you can leave the plant to its natural course of reproduction.

-Java fern is a tropical, freshwater plant but, interestingly, can tolerate (slightly) salty or brackish water.
-It usually thrives best in temperatures ranging from 21° to 24° C which equals 70 to 75.2° F. However it will still survive in temperatures as high as 29.5° C (85 °F) or as low as 14° C which is roughly 57 °F.
+Java fern is a tropical, freshwater plant but, interestingly, it can tolerate (slightly) salty or brackish water.
+The plant usually thrives best in temperatures ranging from 21 to 24 °C which equals 70 to 75.2° F. However, Java Fern will still survive in temperatures as high as 29.5 °C (85 °F) or as low as 14 °C which is roughly 57 °F.

 That’s just how hardy the Java Fern plants are because their natural habitat has forced them to become highly adaptive.